 - Can last up to 30 years

 - Less design and customization options

-When you’re dealing with vinyl liner, the cost usually ranges from $10,000 to $20,000.
+Vinyl plunge pools are the cheapest option as the vinyl liner is the more cost-effective material for building your pool.
+Vinyl liners usually range from $8,000 to $20,000.
 Like fiberglass, your contractor can use a pre-made liner and install it in less time than it takes to deal with concrete.

-Although the initial cost of a vinyl liner is lower than fiberglass or concrete, keep in mind that it might not have the same lifespan as the other two either.
-Most homeowners end up having to replace their vinyl five to nine years after installation.
+Although the initial cost of a vinyl liner is lower than fiberglass or concrete, keep in mind that it does not have as long of a lifespan as the other two types.
+Most homeowners have to replace their vinyl liner every five to nine years after installation.